Cancers of the Oral Mucosa

 Extremely important, but often overlooked, is the need for psychosocial counseling; patients must be counseled carefully to ensure they can adjust, at least partially, to the complications of cancer therapy.

 Many patients undergoing head and neck cancer surgery, particularly of the neck, can have life-threatening postoperative complications.
-These can often be predicted by preoperative assessment using a specific activity scale questionnaire, an assessment of alcohol abuse, and a platelet count, because thrombocytosis identifies patients at risk for wound infection.
+These can often be predicted and prevented by preoperative assessment using a specific activity scale questionnaire, an assessment of alcohol abuse, and a platelet count, because thrombocytosis identifies patients at risk for wound infection.

 Fruits and vegetables appear to offer some protective effect.
 The potential of topical gel formulations for local delivery of chemopreventive plant anthocyanins is being investigated.[21]